The Concentration City: Plot

 Supersleepers are intended for trips of less than a day, but (in something of a loophole) fares are only collected upon a traveler's disembarkation, allowing voyages of theoretically-indefinite length.
 Franz departs his native KNI County, located in the 493rd Sector of the 298th Local Union (with eleven trillion inhabitants), and travels westward through increasingly grandiose political formations, culminating in a "755th Greater Metropolitan Empire" (the implied total population of the sections of the City mentioned being approximately 10^{27} people.)
 On his tenth day in transit, Franz suddenly notices that his Supersleeper's direction is now listed as "eastbound", despite the train never having reversed course.
 His incredulous reaction attracts the attention of railway staff, who cancel his ticket and return him to his point of origin.
 Detained under a vagrancy charge in a police station in his home neighborhood, Franz is interrogated by a sympathetic physician, who tells him he will have him released, but advises him to try and forget his obsession.
 Still dazed, Franz glances at a wall calendar and discovers that time has also reversed: it is the day of his initial departure on the Supersleeper, three weeks earlier.
-The story's final line is:You're back where you first started from. $ HELL x 10....The concluding fragment being the formula for calculating the real-estate valuation of habitable space repeatedly used as a scene break throughout the story; later printings add an exponent variable ("$ HELL x 10^{n}"), which had been mistakenly omitted from the original New Worlds version, and delete the penultimate sentence.
+The story's final line is:You're back where you first started from. $ HELL × 10....The concluding fragment being the formula for calculating the real-estate valuation of habitable space repeatedly used as a scene break throughout the story; later printings add an exponent variable ("$ HELL × 10^{n}"), which had been mistakenly omitted from the original New Worlds version, and delete the penultimate sentence.